datamade/dossier/README.md

 The work of collecting information about an entity can organized into the following stages

 ### 1 **Physical** Collection of artifacts
 In our projects the physical will mean collecting some files.
-For a security forces example, this could be audio testimony from witnesses and victimes.
-Collecting news articles or official documentation and scanning.
+For a security forces example, this could be audio testimony from witnesses and victims.
+Or, it could mean collecting news articles or official documentation and scanning.

 Here, it is important to collect
 - who or what did the collecting. when, where